commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 Chromatograms obtained in positive and negative ionization modes are not directly comparable, as each mode favors the ionization of different molecules.
 Indeed, some molecules ionize better in positive mode, while others do so in negative mode, meaning that each mode detects a distinct subset of compounds present in the sample.

 The detection of compounds is overall better in positive ionization mode, in terms of signal intensity , likely due to the nature of the molecules present, which often contain basic functional groups (such as amines) that favor positive ionization.
 However, negative mode should not be overlooked: although the signals are generally less intense, this mainly reflects a lower ionization efficiency rather than an intrinsically lower sensitivity of this mode.
-In addition, negative mode enables the detection of certain compounds absent in positive mode, highlighting the importance of using both ionization modes complementarily to obtain a complete and accurate profile of the molecules present in the extracts and achieve optimal metabolomic coverage.(citer la référence)
+In addition, negative mode enables the detection of certain compounds absent in positive mode, highlighting the importance of using both ionization modes complementarily to obtain a complete and accurate profile of the molecules present in the extracts and achieve optimal metabolomic coverage.<sup><a href="#ref10" id="note10">10</a></sup>

 ### Sample characteristics and preparation